 MYTH: Students who attend online schools lack socialization and social skills.

-FACT: Arizona Virtual Academy is an accredited public school in the state of Arizona.
-As public school students, your children will be expected to spend a certain amount of time each day engaged in schoolwork.
-They will also be required to take standardized tests mandated by the state of Arizona.
-The K12 curriculum was developed by experts to meet or exceed Arizona Academic Standards, and has proven to be among the top-scoring online school curriculum programs in the nation.
+FACT: AZVA is a public school that operates outside of a traditional classroom.
+As public school students, your children will be expected to spend a certain amount of time each day engaged in schoolwork and they are required to take standardized tests mandated by the state of Arizona.